achar007/terraform-workspaces/README.md

-# Terraform Workspaces Project
+# Terraform Workspace Demo

-This project uses [Terraform](https://www.terraform.io/) to manage infrastructure as code, supporting multiple environments (dev, stage, prod) using [Terraform Workspaces](https://developer.hashicorp.com/terraform/language/state/workspaces).
+This repository demonstrates how to use [Terraform Workspaces](https://developer.hashicorp.com/terraform/language/state/workspaces) to manage multiple environments (dev, stage, prod) with a simple AWS EC2 example.

 ## Project Structure